Best Adjustable Beds of 2020: Reviews and Buyer’s Guide

 One-Touch Flat preset

-Amerisleep’s Adjustable Bed is our recommended adjustable base for 2019.
-Amerisleep specializes in designing state-of-the-art sleep accessories, including five top-rated mattresses, so it should not come as a surprise that we’re fans of their adjustable bed.
+Amerisleep’s Adjustable Bed+ is our recommended adjustable base for 2020.
+Amerisleep specializes in designing state-of-the-art sleep accessories, including eight top-rated mattresses, so it should not come as a surprise that we’re fans of their adjustable bed.

 When shopping for their adjustable base, you have the option to buy it on its own, or pair it with one of their mattresses.
 When you decide to go the bed package route, they discount the mattress $200 and the base 20%.
 Let’s talk about the sleep-enhancing bells and whistles this adjustable base offers.